 10. Add colour to your research!

 Facts on their own can be very dry.
 For example, you might discover that your ancestor worked ‘below stairs’ at a grand house.
 But what does that information tell you?
 Add in those extra details.
 What would wages have been?
 What would life have been like on an average day?
 What clothes would he or she have worn?
 These interesting details can make a huge difference, when building a picture of life in the time of your ancestor.
+You could also add a colour coat of arms to your file.

 Finding out about the surname history itself also adds extra background to your family research.
 Although a surname history will not tell you about your own specific family tree, it can tell you an awful lot!
 For example, you will discover fascinating details about the name, including the earliest coat of arms relating to a bearer of the name.
 Plus, you will find out where the name was first found, spelling variations, convicts sent to Australia, passengers on the Titanic and much more.
 Furthermore, there is a full bibliography on the reverse, which will give you idea for your own family research.